Dashboard Member settings

 • the organisation is not aware of the data subject withholding consent

-• a partner in a partnership, a limited partnership or an entity of a similar character formed outside the UK
+• partners in partnerships, limited partnerships, or other entities of a similar character formed outside the UK

-• someone involved in senior management (ie someone who plays a significant role in making decisions about how the organisation’s activities are to be managed or in the actual managing of those activities)
+• individuals involved in senior management of an organisation (ie individuals who play a significant role in making decisions about how the organisation’s activities are to be managed or in the actual managing of those activities)

-The processing is necessary for the purposes of the prevention or detection of an unlawful act and:
+• necessary for the purposes of the prevention or detection of an unlawful act

-• is carried out without the data subject’s consent in order to not prejudice those purposes, and
+• carried out without the data subject’s consent in order not to prejudice those purposes, and

 The processing is necessary for the exercise of a protective function.
 This is an action intended to protect members of the public against: